ocmc-olw/ioc-liturgical-react/README.md

 1. Login - a React component that renders a login form and handles the submit by interacting with the REST API.

-Components are to come soon.
+Components are to come in the near future.

 ## Usage